xXleowXx/gitlab-charts/doc/installation/upgrade.md

 NOTE: **Note:** If you are not using the bundled PostgreSQL chart (`postgresql.install` is false), you do not need to perform this step.

+CAUTION: **Caution:**
+Ensure that you have created a database backup in the previous step.
+Without a backup, GitLab data will be lost.

 The `4.0` release updates the default bundled PostgreSQL version from 10.9.0 to 11.7.0.
 Since the data format has changed, upgrading requires removing the existing PostgreSQL StatefulSet before upgrading to the `4.0` release.
 The StatefulSet will be recreated in the next step.